Mendoncaa/LAPR2/docs/sprintB/us001/04.tests-and-implementation/Readme.md

-# US001 - As a HRM, I want to register skills that may be appointed to a collaborator.
+# US001 - As a Human Resources Manager (HRM), I want to register skills that a collaborator may have.

 ## 4. Tests